hui811116/lsa_support/README.md

 # lsa_support
-Some small programs to support the experimental measurements of gr-lsa
+Some small programs to support the experimental results of gr-lsa

 Usage:
   data_reader {data file} {result file}